scania/corporate-ui-angular/README.md

 ## Use Corporate UI and Scania theme

-The code below will load `c-theme, c-footer, and c-content`.
-For all available components, check [this link](https://static.scania.com/build/global/4.0.0-alpha.1/www/index.html).
-To import all components, pass an 'all' string instead (`defineCustomElements('all')`).
+For all available components, check [this link](https://scania.github.io/corporate-ui-site/).

 ```js
 import { Component, Injectable } from '@angular/core';